StableCredit/stable-credit/README.md

 forge test
 ```

-# 🚀 Deploy Your Own Network
+# 🚀 Deploy A Network

 > **Note**
 > This project uses the "Proxy Upgrade Pattern" from **OpenZeppelin**, and the deployer should be familiar with proxies in the ways that are described [here](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies).

-To deploy your own stable credit network, first, create a `.env` file with the same fields found in `.env.example`.
+To deploy a stable credit network, first, create a `.env` file with the same fields found in `.env.example`.

 Also be sure to add your desired networks, and wallet connections to the `hardhat.config.ts`.